chaudhryasad702/covid-app/README.md

-# covid-app this is my app in flutter
+# covid-app this is my app in flutter.